thomasmauerer/hassio-addons/samba-backup/DOCS.md

 ### Option: `exclude_addons`

-The slugs of add-ons to exclude in the snapshot.
-This will trigger a partial snapshot if specified.
+The slugs of add-ons to exclude in the backup.
+This will trigger a partial backup if specified.
 You can find out the correct slugs by clicking on an installed add-on and looking at the URL e.g. `core_ssh`.

 ### Option: `exclude_folders`

-The folders to exclude in the snapshot.
-This will trigger a partial snapshot if specified.
+The folders to exclude in the backup.
+This will trigger a partial backup if specified.
 Possible values are `homeassistant`, `ssl`, `share`, `addons/local` and `media`.

 ### Option: `backup_name`

-The custom name for the snapshots.
+The custom name for the backups.
 You can either use a fixed text or include the following name patterns which will automatically be converted to its real values.

 - `{type}`: Full or Partial
 - `{version}`: The current version of Home Assistant
 - `{date}`: The current date and timestamp

-_Example_: "{type} Snapshot {version} {date}" might end up as "Full Snapshot 0.110.4 2020-06-05 12:00"
+_Example_: "{type} Backup {version} {date}" might end up as "Full Backup 0.110.4 2020-06-05 12:00"

 ### Option: `backup_password`

-If specified the snapshots will be password-protected.
+If specified the backups will be password-protected.

 ### Option: `workgroup`